Policy Engagement

 Artificial Intelligence (AI) refers to machine-based systems that learn from data and “learn” to perform tasks such as making predictions.
 Using algorithms and models, AI systems can process vast amounts of information to make recommendations or decisions that influence real or virtual environments.
 AI can be narrowly focused on completing a specific task but can also be purposed more generally, aiming to replicate human intelligence across multiple domains.

-In 2024, the MRCT Center – in collaboration with WCG Clinical – convened a task force to address ethical and regulatory challenges in the IRB review of clinical research protocols involving AI.
-The task force includes representatives from academia, industry, AI technologists, and IRB ethicists, members, and chairs.
+The MRCT Center, in collaboration with WCG Clinical, convened a task force to develop resources to address ethical and regulatory challenges during the IRB review of clinical research protocols involving AI.
+This collaborative project includes representatives from academia, industry, AI technologists, and IRB ethicists, members, and chairs to develop resources designed to assess research protocols and evaluate the risk-to-benefit ratio of AI deployed across various aspects of clinical trials, including informed consent considerations, patient safety, and data privacy and confidentiality.

 OBJECTIVES

-• Define and analyze the current critical ethical and regulatory challenges when reviewing clinical research involving AI.
+• Identify and analyze key ethical and regulatory considerations in clinical research involving AI.

-• Discuss and develop practical and actionable resources to strengthen the capacity of IRBs, ethicists, and investigators to protect participants in research as AI’s role continues to grow.
+• Develop practical and actionable resources to strengthen the capacity of IRBs, ethicists, investigators, and sponsors to protect participants in research as AI is deployed in research.

 KeY MILESTONES